-Businesses go through complex processes to purchase the raw materials and services they need to maintain operations and production lines.
+Businesses go through complex processes to purchase the office supplies, services, equipment, hardware, or raw materials they need to maintain operations or production lines.
 Because you’re often ordering in bulk from multiple vendors, keeping supplier relationships positive and finding new ways to optimize procurement should be at the top of every management team’s priority list.

 That’s where the field of spend analysis comes from.
 Start by collecting purchase transaction data from across the organization and use them to generate insights and drive informed business decisions in the future.